 No two criminal accusations are exactly alike, and charges of sex crimes are no exception.
 However, there are some common defenses that apply in most situations.
 For instance, a defendant could argue that the alleged incident never took place.
 Having an alibi that places the defendant in a different location can be useful.
 It may also be possible to argue that the incident did happen but that the alleged victim is mistaken concerning the attacker’s identity.

 Another potential defense to a sex crime is consent.
 Especially in cases involving apparent rape or unwelcome sexual contact, evidence that the alleged victim was a willing participant could help to defeat charges or reduce the severity of the case.
 A lawyer in the Bronx could determine the defense that best fits a person’s sex crime case.

 Speaking with an Aggressive Bronx Sex Crimes Attorney

-Allegations of a sex crime in New York can forever change a person’s life.
+Allegations of sexual misconduct can forever change a person’s life.
 The potential punishments for a conviction are harsh and can result in lifelong consequences.

 A Bronx sex crimes lawyer could help people fight back against these allegations and stand up for their rights and freedom.
-Lawyers can work to discover all the relevant evidence in the case, examine the prosecutor’s case, and exploit weaknesses in front of a jury.
+Our lawyers could work to discover all the relevant evidence in the case, examine the prosecutor’s case, and exploit weaknesses in front of a jury.
 Contact a lawyer today to see how they could help you.